AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./phase2/artifacts/baseline_outputs.md

 **Baseline output:**
 Recommended workout / next step
 Do a 20-minute beginner arm workout with no equipment:
-Arm circles — 1 minute
+Perform Arm circles — 1 minute
 Wall push-ups — 3 sets of 8–12
 Tricep dips using a chair or bed edge — 3 sets of 6–10 Slow-tempo push-ups from knees or incline — 2 sets of 6–10 Isometric bicep squeeze by pressing palms upward against each other — 3 rounds of 20–30 seconds Plank shoulder taps — 2 sets of 10 per side

-Rest about 30–60 seconds between sets.
+Take a break of about 30–60 seconds between sets.

-Why I chose it
+Why this was chosen
-This works for a beginner because it uses no equipment, fits in 20 minutes, and still targets the arms through bodyweight pushing, triceps work, and isometric tension.
-It is also simple enough to follow without needing advanced technique.
+This is extremely beneficial for a beginner because it uses no complicated equipments, can be done in 20 minutes, and still targets the arms through bodyweight pushing, triceps work, and isometric tension.
+It is also simple enough to follow and does not require techniques that require rigirous amount of practice and experience .
 Safety notes
-Start slow and focus on form, not speed.
-Stop if you feel sharp pain in the wrists, shoulders, or elbows.
+Start slow and focus on how you go about it, not the speed in which you are doing it Stop if you feel any sort of discomfort in the wrists, shoulders, or elbows.
-Use an easier version, like wall push-ups instead of floor push-ups, if needed.
 Warm up for 2–3 minutes before starting.
-Do not lock your joints harshly during reps.
+Do not lock your joints a lot in a harsh manner during reps.

 **Notes:**
 Not personalized enough , very time consuming